Timber Dimensions Explained: Sizes, Standards, Tolerances, and Real-World Meaning

 Critical Strength Relationships

-- Doubling depth increases bending strength by ~4×
+- Doubling the depth of a beam increases its bending strength by roughly 4 times

-- Small dimensional changes have large structural effects
+- Even small dimensional changes can have large structural effects—a few millimetres matter

 Need Help With Timber Sizing?

-Explore our comprehensive guides on timber selection, span tables, and structural design for various applications.
+Explore our other guides on timber selection, span tables, and structural design for various applications.

 Explore More Timber Guides →Frequently Asked Questions About Timber Dimensions